gemoc/ale/activities.md

 - November 2-3, 2017: Visit of Benoit Combemale at CWI
 - March 8-9, 2018: Visit of Benoit Combemale at CWI (joint with LangDev Meeting)
 - March 12-16, 2018: Visit of Thomas Degueule at Inria
+-	September 28, 2018: Visit of Thomas Degueule at Inria
+-	December 3-7, 2018: Visit of Manuel Leduc at CWI